Teaching Children How To Set Goals And Use A Vision Board

 5. Make goals specific.
 Having broad goals can overwhelm and confuse the child.
 When setting goals, try to be as specific as possible.
 Instead of saying ‘I will do better in school’, state specifically what you will do in order to do better in school.
 For example, ‘I will complete my homework daily.’

 The following vision board activity will help the child in your life start their goal setting journey with ease and FUN!
-First, download my Goal Setting for Children worksheet.
-Work with the child to complete the worksheet.
-Once you have done this, you are ready to make a vision board.
+First, get the Goal Getter Toolkit for Kids.
+Next, work with kids to complete the worksheets in the toolkit.
+Once you have done this, you are ready to make a vision board!

 -Poster board (any size)